zachgoll/finance_to_code/log.md

 After a few days working with regular expressions, I have begun to understand them better.
 Unfortunately, I found myself writing a never-ending function in Python, and spent several hours splitting it up into less complex functions.
 The assembler I am writing has several different modules, and I found myself a bit confused as to how all the modules work together.
 I ended up breaking things down to the basics and doing a lot of debugging.
 Tomorrow I should be able to finish up the assembler!

+# Week 15: May 29 - June 4

+### Wednesday 5/31

+After struggling for several days with the Assembler I was building in Python, I finally finished it!
+Most of the problems I faced were with code organization and getting the regular expressions to isolate the exact part of the data that I needed.
+I got the assembler to work with smaller programs written in the Hack machine language ("Hack" being an arbitrarily defined name for the computer that I am building), but it was having trouble scaling up to run the "pong" game supplied as a test file in the Nand2Tetris software suite.
+The pong game had close to 25,000 lines of assembly language, and with the program that I had written, I was executing a loop where the each time the assembler translated a line of code, it had to read through the entire program.
+I eventually figured out how to globalize a few variables that enabled me to only run through the program twice to build a table of symbols, and then once to execute the actual translation process.
+Before, I was running through the entire program thousands of times, which at 25,000 lines of code, this would have taken all day.
+As a new programmer, my main goal has been to get programs to work, but this was my first encounter with writing a workable AND efficient program.
+After fixing the efficiency problem, I spent several hours debugging to later find out that a single symbol in one of my regular expressions was causing the entire program to break!

+Finally, as I was going to update my Github repository to show the new files, I ran into a problem that I hadn't before.
+Since I had updated the remote repository earlier in the week, the local repository that I had to push changes from was not merged/synced with the remote repository.
+This led me to several hours working through [Git Immersion](http://gitimmersion.com/lab_16.html) trying to understand how Git works under the hood.
+I eventually was able to understand Git well enough to get my local and remote repositories resolved so I could push my [Assembler.py](https://github.com/zachgoll/finance_to_code/tree/master/cs50/final_project/Assembler) to the project repository.

+Completing the Assembler marked the first project that marginally resembled a "real-world" software project.
+Although the file tree wasn't very complex and I didn't collaborate with others, creating the Assembler required me to write code from scratch, use Python documentation, test my program extensively, and debug until my brain was about to explode.
+Yes, it was frustrating, but in the end, I am proud that I put together this program without any templates or elaborate tutorials.